Dear Parents and Carers,

 Welcome back!
-We hope you had a fantastic holiday.
 It has been wonderful to see the children return to school happy and full of enthusiasm and we are delighted to have all of them back in their new classrooms.
 We are writing to share some information about life in year 2.

 Homework and Reading at home

 Children will continue to bring their book band reading books home from school and they should be reading for 10 minutes every day.
-Please fill in their home school book each time you read at home, filling in the title and page numbers.
+Please fill in their Reading Record each time you read at home, filling in the title and page numbers.
 If you would like to write a brief comment about how your child got on that is always helpful.
-The children will again be taking part in the reading challenge where they will be earning certificates for reading 20, 50, 100 times and beyond and these will be awarded to the children during assembly times.
+The children will again be taking part in the reading challenge where they will be earning certificates for reading 20, 50, 100 times and beyond and these will be awarded to the children at school.

-PE in year 2 is usually on a Tuesday and a Thursday.
-Please can your child have their named PE kit in school every day.
-PE kits will be sent home to be washed on the last day of each half term.
-If there is any reason why your child cannot participate in a PE session, please let the class teacher know through the home/school diary.
+This term, PE in year 2 is on a Tuesday and Wednesday and on these days, children should attend school in their PE kit.
+If there is any reason why your child cannot participate in a PE session, please let the class teacher know via the year group email address.
 PE is only cancelled in the event of heavy rain, icy or extremely cold conditions.
 Therefore, a pair of jogging bottoms and a sweatshirt (ideally navy) are useful.
 If your child does not have an alternative sweatshirt, they will have the option of wearing their school one.
 Children with pierced ears must be able to remove their own earrings or cover these with tape provided from home.
 Long hair should also be tied back.

 Water bottles and Snacks

 Please remember to bring in a named water bottle every day.
 Children will be provided with their fruit snack for playtimes however if they would like to bring in an additional healthy snack for break time they can (for example, fresh fruit, a bagel and raisins).
 Please ensure any snacks are both nut and egg free.

-We are looking forward to a great Autumn term.
-If at any point you have a message for your child’s teacher, please write it in their home/school diary as they are checked at the start of each day.
+We are really looking forward to a great Autumn term.
+If at any point you have a message for your child’s teacher, please contact us through the year group email: firstname.lastname@example.org and we will respond as soon as we can.